Assess, Adapt and Sustain

 Step 12

-The utility of the SMSS resides in its capacity to provide timely data of good quality that can be used for accurate monitoring of national and subnational health impact.
-An assessment process should be incorporated into the design so that data quality evidence is regularly generated.
-The assessment should be planned with goals of reviewing 1) the data collection process, 2) the completeness and timeliness of data collected, and 3) its comparability with other data.
-The assessment provides an opportunity to update the population listing to make sure the study has an accurate denominator for all calculations.
+The utility of the SMSS lies in its capacity to generate timely and high-quality data for accurate monitoring of health impacts at national and subnational levels.
+To ensure this, an assessment process should be embedded within the system’s design to routinely generate evidence on data quality.
+Such assessment should aim to review 1) the data collection processes, 2) the completeness and timeliness of data collected, and 3) its comparability with other data.
+The assessment provides an opportunity to update the population listing, thereby ensuring an accurate denominator for all key indicators.
 It is also an opportunity to engage communities and stakeholders.
 This will promote buy-in and adoption of the system, and it will facilitate the funding and resource mobilization needed to sustain the system.
 In this section, we briefly discuss the steps for implementing an assessment, how to adapt the system, and continue to promote its sustainability.

 Key Points

-For the Assessement, the most important question is whether the SMSS is generating data of good quality consistent with its set objectives and that it is responding to the needs of the Ministry of Health and other stakeholders.
+For the assessment, the central question is whether the SMSS is generating data of good quality consistent with its set objectives and adequately responding to the needs of the Ministry of Health and other stakeholders.
 Three complementary strategies can be implemented to answer this question appropriately:

 1. Internal data quality assessment, including timeliness and completeness.

-2. External data quality assessment, comparison with other existing data sources.
+2. External data quality assessment, comparing with other existing data sources.

 3. Primary retrospective data collection compared with the prospective data reported by the system.